Matakishi's tea house

 Apart from the painting the cabin's complete.
 The painter's coming on June the 8th and should take a couple of days to do the job.

 In the meantime I will be sorting out the furnishings as they arrive.
 The table has just been delivered.
 With the table in place the room looks more like the quality gaming venue it's destined to become.
+With some (random) boards in place.
+The table measures 6ft x 3.5ft, perfect.

 The tower fan arrived as well, just in time to coincide with a drop in temperature and some rain.

 Here's my fridge/food warmer, yes, it's dual purpose and it has a blue light for extra cool.
+Another lorry, bigger than the first.

 Bringing miniature storage drawer units.